New-York Historical Reopening Protocols and Procedures

 Social distancing is required and enforced; parties may remain together; children must stay with adults at all times.
 Signage has been placed throughout the building—upon approaching the entrance, in each of the galleries, and in public and office spaces—reminding people to maintain social distancing (floor decals will be placed to facilitate), to cough or sneeze in the crook of their elbows, to leave the building if they are not feeling well, and to use hand sanitizer canisters located throughout the building.
 Access to spaces, including specific galleries and the elevator, is limited to help facilitate social distancing.

 Are restrooms available?

 Yes, all of our regular restrooms are open and sanitized on an enhanced schedule.
 There are portable restrooms in our rear courtyard for Hope Wanted exhibition visitors.

 What happens if there’s a case of COVID-19 connected to the Museum?

 In the event there’s a confirmed case of COVID-19 at New-York Historical, immediate steps will be taken to disinfect the affected area and notification will be made to potentially exposed staff members.

-Yes, the NYHistory Store will be open with enhanced cleaning protocols in place.
+Yes, the NYHistory Store is open with enhanced cleaning protocols in place.
 You can also continue to shop at the online store.

-The Parliament espresso bar will be open to visitors and staff and offering packaged food service.
-Storico is closed until further notice.
+Parliament Espresso and Coffee Bar is open to visitors and staff, offering packaged food service.
+Hours are Wednesday–Sunday, 8 am–5 pm.
+Our restaurant, Storico, is closed until further notice.